MED-CHEK/cupme/README.md

 - Change the email and password of the email in the file `src/main/resources/config/application-prod.yml`
 - Cors : allowed-origins in the file `src/main/resources/config/application-prod.yml` and `src/main/resources/config/application.yml`
 - Change the port of the application in the file `src/main/resources/config/application-prod.yml` and `src/main/resources/config/application.yml`
+- Change the paypal clientID in the index file `src/main/webapp/index.html`

 ### Packaging as jar